TAX ASSISTANCE FOR FOREIGN STUDENTS

 What if incorrectly withheld?

 If you’re unsuccessful in getting your employer to get you a reimbursement, you can use our 843 Packet Guide (which highlights the instructions in IRS Pub.
-4011 – page 15 and IRS Pub.
-519 – chapter 8).
+4011 – PDF Page 18 and IRS Pub.
+519 – Chapter 8).
 To summarize:

 - Wait 6 weeks after filing your tax return.